 Is there a problem if I refinance many times?

 Refinancing many times lowers your credit score considerably.
-There is a 14-day window to apply to different lenders, and each one has a single credit inquiry that will start to lower your credit score temporarily.
+There is a 14-day window to apply to different lenders, and each one has a single credit inquiry that will temporarily lower your credit score.

 If you do the same thing too often, you risk ending up with an “upside-down” loan; that is, you’ll pay more than the car is worth when you refinance it for longer terms.
 This process can cause difficulties when you want to sell your vehicle.